 - Stop Motion: Abed even points out that they aren't clay, but rather silicone over ball-and-socket figures.

-- Take That: A DVD of LOST Season 1 is a metaphor for "lack of payoff."
+- A DVD of Lost Season 1 is a metaphor for "lack of payoff."
 (Surprisingly, Damon Lindelof found that hilarious, and even sent the writers a Lost Set Blu-ray.
 It is worth noting that after coming out of his catatonic state and delivering his heartfelt message, Abed does whisper "Thanks Lost" as well)

 - Before being eaten alive by Humbugs, Jeff mutters that "Somewhere out there Tim Burton's gotten a boner."

 - There Is No Kill Like Overkill: Annie summons the Christmas pterodactyl to take Duncan away and then lets him explode in midair.
 Lampshaded by Duncan:"Don't you think that's a little bit..." - *Kaboom*

 - Took a Level in Jerkass: Duncan, normally abrasive and lazy but not cruel, takes several levels in this episode.
 Even Pierce calls him out on it.
 Granted, it was somewhat justified because of Duncan's breakdown which Abed caused, but as a therapist, Duncan should've known better than to send Abed into a catatonic state simply out of spite.